Second moments and the bias conjecture for the family of cubic pencils: Typical case

 \begin{remark} In other words, a pair $(\tilde{\Delta},\tilde{C})$ is $K$-generic if and only if $\tilde{\Delta}$ is a nonsingular curve of degree $4$ for which the tangent cones of two additional singular points in the projective closure are unions of two distinct lines. \end{remark}

 A smooth model $\overline{C}$ of the curve $\tilde{C}$ has two (typically) singular models with which we work:

 The first model is convenient to work with when $a_3\neq 0$ and the latter when $b_3\neq 0$.
 The naive projective closure of each model may contain additional lines contained in the hyperplane at infinity.
-When the curve $X$ is geometrically reduced and geometrically irreducible, we denote by $X_{cl}$ the unique irreducible component of the projective closure $X^{cl}$ of $X$ which in the natural affine chart equals $X$.
+From this point on, for any geometrically reduced and irreducible curve $X$, we denote by $X_{cl}$ the unique irreducible component of its projective closure $X^{cl}$ that equals $X$ in the natural affine chart.